Dmitrii-Khramtsov/CPP_Matrix/README.md

 # CPP_Matrix

-Methods of the CPP_Matrix project, which implements a library for working with matrices.
+A solo project in which I implemented a library for working with matrices.

 ## Contents